jangrudo/ai-apocalypse/creativity.md

 you could skip the points to which you already agree, and only focus on those which might look wrong or unfamiliar.

-1. Creativity requires only two things: a source of noise and a filter.
+1. [Creativity requires only two things: a source of noise and a filter.][chapter01]
-2. Competition is more efficient than central planning.
+2. [Competition is more efficient than central planning.][chapter02]
-3. Combination of ideas works better than any single great idea alone.
+3. [Combination of ideas works better than any single great idea alone.][chapter03]
 4. Intuition is magical, fast and imprecise, and improves with experience.
 5. Humans operate by a combination of intuition and conscious reasoning.
 6. Intuition and conscious reasoning improve each other iteratively.